 Will I need to have teeth taken out?

-Thanks to developments in orthodontic techniques in the vast majority of cases you will not need to have any teeth taken out.
-In certain rare cases teeth may need to be extracted; however, the orthodontist will talk you though your options and explain the process in full.
+As Specialists, we can treat most patients without taking teeth out, even if you've been told elsewhere this isn't possible.
+In certain rare cases teeth may need to be extracted; however, our specialist will talk you though your options and explain the process in full.

 What will happen at my first appointment?

 Your initial consultation will take around 20-30 minutes.
 At this stage we will focus on identifying issues, planning your treatment and discussing any concerns you may have.
 Your braces will not be fitted during this visit but we may take a digital scan, photographs and X-rays of your teeth.

 What will my treatment consist of?